HomeBlogArm Enables the Lowest Power IoT Devices with New Ambiq Apollo4 SoC on TSMC 22nm ULP and ULL Libraries

 Performance vs Leakage Power Graph

 This TSMC 22nm process flexibility combined with Arm Artisan physical IP enable a wide range of IoT applications, such as the low-power Ambiq Apollo4 SoC with Cortex-M4.
-Designs utilizing newer Arm cores, such as Cortex-M55 and Ethos-U55, can achieve even greater benefit in demanding endpoint-AI applications.
+Designs utilizing newer Arm cores, such as Cortex-M55 and Ethos-U55, can achieve even greater benefit in demanding Edge AI applications.

 There are currently more than 100 customers actively using Arm physical IP on a TSMC 22nm process.
 The goal of Arm is to help partners succeed.
 Contact Arm for your physical IP and POP IP design needs today.